NCOF is located on 27 acres of productive open space preserved forever as conservation land by the townspeople of Natick in April, 2009.

 Bicycle Rack: A safe, prominent place to park bikes encourages visitors to pedal over to the Farm.

-Certified Organic: NCOF raises all of its vegetable, fruits, and animals according to strict organic standards.
+Certified Organic: NCOF raises all of its vegetable, fruits, cut flowers and animals according to strict organic standards.
 We do not use synthetic pesticides, herbicides, or fertilizers.

 Cleaning Products & Paper Goods: We clean our facilities with natural and organic cleaners.
 We use 100% post-consumer, recycled paper in our offices.
 We use recycled, recyclable, and/or renewable plates, cutlery, and cups for our events.
 These are easy things to do at home, too.